plone/training/ttw/mosaic.rst

 .. note::

-   This exercise assumes that you have created a content type called "Talk". you can quickly create one by the following the steps in `Dexterity: Creating TTW content types <dexterity.html#creating-contenttypes-ttw>`__ documentation.
+   This exercise assumes that you have created a content type called "Talk".
+   You can quickly create one by the following the steps in the `Dexterity: Creating TTW content types <dexterity.html#creating-contenttypes-ttw>`_ documentation.

 Create an attractive layout for a talk, save it and reuse it for another talk.